-No. Under US Citizenship and Immigration Services (USCIS) guidance, acceptance of emergency disaster relief is not considered public cash assistance that would cause you or household members to become ineligible for lawful permanent residence (a green card) or citizenship.
+No. Under U.S. Citizenship and Immigration Services (USCIS) guidance, accepting emergency disaster relief is not considered public cash assistance that would cause you or your household members to become ineligible for lawful permanent residence (a green card) or citizenship.

 What do I need to apply for FEMA aid?

 - Social Security number, current and pre-disaster address, and telephone number.

 - Insurance and income information for your household.

 - A description of losses caused by the disaster.